Population Statistics of the Terragen Sphere

 Then there are the solid-state and nanocyborg civilisations.
 These contain an unknown (but extremely high) number of virtuals, copies, aioids and other sentients.
 A human copy takes around 10E18 bits, which fits into an Ultimate Chip dissipating a few Watts.
 So a normal one cubic kilometer asteroid converted to computronium can house 10E15 copies - heat dissipation lowers this number, but there are few problems with having at least many billion in active form, and thousands of such asteroids in a single system.
 Most solid state civs are concentrated in small polities, but even one of those may have a multi billion population.

 The current best estimate for virtual sophonts is around three hundred quintillion entities, many of which are inactive at any one moment.
-About 95% of all sophonts are virtual entities.
+About 99.9% of all sophonts are virtual entities.
+Only a very small fraction of all virtuals choose to become embodied, although the large number of virtuals in total means that incarnate (ex-virtual) sophonts are not particularly rare.

 Loci of Population Zipf's law applies here: the size of the n'th largest settlement is around the size of the largest divided by n.
 So if the most populous system has 100 billion people, the second will be around 50 billion, then 33 billion and so on.
 And similarly if the number of systems with populations over 1000 billion is 100, the number of systems with one billion inhabitants or more would be around a hundred million.
 The law of course breaks down at the very small scale, but there are a huge number of backgrounder outposts and interstellar hermits living in interstellar space, frozen Oort comet cores, and so on.